AImotion-Bavaria/SmartManPy/docs_core/tutorials.rst

     f3 = Feature("f3", "F3", victim=m2, reset_distributions=True, distribution_state_controller=controller1)
     # f3 = Feature("f3", "F3", victim=m2, reset_distributions=True, distribution_state_controller=controller2)

-The typical behaviour of ContinuosNormalDistribution can be seen in the following plot.
+The typical behaviour of ContinuousNormalDistribution can be seen in the following plot.
-It contains the evolution of the feature value of two ContinuosNormalDistribution StateControllers over the span of 250 steps.
+It contains the evolution of the feature value of two ContinuousNormalDistribution StateControllers over the span of 250 steps.

 .. image:: ./images/continuos_normal_dist.png
     :width: 500
-    :alt: Two ContinuosNormalDistributions
+    :alt: Two ContinuousNormalDistributions

 RandomDefectStateController
 ............................

-SimpleStateController and ContinuosNormalDistribution are best used to model properties related to wear.
+SimpleStateController and ContinuousNormalDistribution are best used to model properties related to wear.
 But sometimes, failures can occur without obvious reason.
 For these cases, we designed RandomDefectStateController, which models a defect using a Bernoulli distribution.
 If the Bernoulli distribution returns 1, it selects a defect StateController from a list, otherwise it uses a "ok" StateController that model normal behaviour.